ceslop84/ceslop84/README.md

 * FME (ETL)
 * AutoCAD & MicroStation

-## Management interests
+## Other interests

-I'm also interested in management topics such:
+I'm also interested in topics such:

 * Agile Product Ownership
 * Microsoft Project